 Safety information would continue to be available at the visitor center, at the new visitor contact station in the Sny Magill Unit and from renovated orientation and information signs in all of the park's units.
 Lack of potable water and public restrooms would continue to present safety issues to visitors at the isolated units.
-Modified trail access would no longer place visitors who choose to access high-quality landscapes that best reflect the mound culture, at risk of an automobile/pedestrian collision.

 Some visitors might still experience a sense of crowding, especially during scheduled special events and when there is a concentration of school children in that area.
 Increases in visitation and time spent at the national monument would result in short-term, minor, adverse impacts during these events.